-If you are planning to venture out and about while here, you will pleased to know that the public transport is both efficient and cost effective.
+If you are planning to venture out and about while here, you will be pleased to know that public transport is both efficient and cost-effective.

 Benalmadena has an extensive bus network, which is one of the best ways to get around and discover the area.
 The network connects Benalmadena to its three main districts which are Benalmadena Costa, Arroyo de la Miel and Benalmadena Pueblo.

 For lots of information on the local buses check out